 Fermentesaurus Starter Kit

-What we like-The Australian Fermentesaurus is a combination of conical fermenter and a pressurisable serving vessel with a capacity of 35l or 9.25 gallons.
-The fermenter is quite different from the usual ones in the sense that it is PET instead of steel, which allows you a clear view of the fermentation process through the surface.
+What we like – The Australian Fermentesaurus is a combination of conical fermenter and a pressurisable serving vessel with a capacity of 35l or 9.25 gallons.
+The fermenter is quite different from the usual ones in the sense that it is a PET plastic instead of steel, which allows you a clear view of the fermentation process through the surface.

 It does its job of saving you active and useful yeast with its dump valve and dump tub at the bottom.
 Harvest the yeast or convert it into a yeast starter- the Fermentesaurus will help you save your time and money.